norskeld/sigma/docs/content/parsers/any.md

 {
   isOk: false,
+  span: [ 0, 0 ],
   pos: 0,
-  expected: 'reached the end of input'
+  expected: 'any @ reached the end of input'
 }
 ```
 :::